-All newly purchased accesses will always be merged with an existing subscription.
+All newly purchased subscriptions will always be merged with an existing subscription.

 This approach solves the issue of subscriptions being renewed in different days, resulting in an excessive amount of payments, invoices and fragmented accounts.